-- Extract SQL executed in your server through SQL Trace - · Review execution statistics and query plans of the SQL - Check resource consumption in SQL, Batch and Database Object levels

-- Optimize the performance of your SQL by sending them to Optimize SQL or Optimize Indexes - Save a SQL and its XML plan for others to review
+- · Extract SQL executed in your server through SQL Trace or Extended Event - Review execution statistics and query plans of the SQL - · Check resource consumption in SQL, Batch and Database Object levels - Optimize the performance of your SQL by sending them to Optimize SQL or Optimize Indexes NOTE: This functionality is not available with extended events. - Save a SQL and its XML plan for others to review

-To create a new SQL Trace search session
+To create a new SQL Trace/Extended Event search session

-- 1. Select Find SQL. - Note: If you are creating your first search session, select Click here to start find SQL and select a connection.
-Then select Click to start finding SQL in SQL Trace. - 2.
+- 1. Select Find SQL. - i Note: If you are creating your first search session, select Click here to start find SQL and select a connection.
+Then select Click to start finding SQL in SQL Trace/Extended Event search. - 2.
 To conduct a search on a server for which you have previously conducted a search, select the server from the list.
-Or click Show all servers to view entire list and select the server. - Then click Start a new SQL Trace search. - Or select Click to start finding SQL in SQL Trace if you have never conducted a SQL Trace search on this server. - 3.
+Or click Show all servers to view entire list and select the server. - Then click Start a new SQL Trace search/Extended Event search. - Or select Click to start finding SQL in SQL Trace/Extended Event search if you have never conducted a SQL Trace search on this server. - 3.
 To conduct a search on a new server, click Find SQL in another server. - a.
 Select a connection. - b.
-Select Click to start finding SQL in SQL Trace in the Find SQL from SQL Trace panel that displays. - 4.
-The Add SQL Trace Search dialog opens.
-Select a trace file or table.
-Review the following for more information: - i Notes: - You can extract SQL statements and their performance statistics from trace files or trace tables.
+Select Click to start finding SQL in SQL Trace/Extended Event search in the Find SQL from SQL Trace/Extended Event search panel that displays. - 4.
+The Add SQL Trace/Extended Event Search dialog opens.
+Select a trace file, table, or extended events.
+Review the following for more information:

+Notes: